Live Stream Shopping Scripts, What’s All the Fuss About?

 6. Share your story

-Resonate with your audience and share a story that highlights the pain point and how your product benefited you.
+Resonate with your audience and share a story that highlights the pain points, and how your product has benefited you.

-If you are co-streaming, both can work together to share experiences or someone else’s to keep viewers engaged.
+If you are co-streaming with another seller, you can both work together to share each other’s experiences to keep viewers engaged.